 Recommended Alicante Airport Car Hire

-If you’re planning on driving to Benidorm from Alicante Airport then we can highly recommend Economy Car Hire:
+If you’re planning on driving to Benidorm from Alicante Airport then we can highly recommend Zest Car Rental:

 There cannot be a cleaner beach in Europe and their efforts have earned both Playa Levante and Playa Poniente the EU blue flag award which only goes to beaches which are spotlessly clean, safe, well managed and which have seawater quality of the highest standard.

 There are sunbeds for rent throughout the length of the beach and various novelties such as the fantastic sand sculptures which seem to get larger and more intrinsic every summer.
 The one of Jesus celebrating the Last Supper is amazing.
 Spare a few coins for these true artists.

 Another interesting spot is the Biblioplaya, a library actually on the sand which tends to mainly attract retired people to the shade where they can have a read or play a game of chess.
 There are regular play areas for children with elaborate climbing frames.

 As we approach the far end of Levante more foreign pubs start to appear.
 La Amsteleria is a great Dutch joint (pardon the pun) where you have a beer pump at your table and serve your self.
 The meter on the pump tells the waiter how much you’ve drunk when you ask for the bill.